SteveLim99/byenance/README.md

 # byenance

 ## Running the Development Environment
 1. Create a file called "env" at ./ and enter the environmental variables as specified in ./env_example.
+It should be noted that the default env variables within pgadmin.env is already pre-filled.
 There are 3 files to edit:
 - database.env
 - pgadmin.env
 - api.env